Exploring Daintree Rainforest

 5. Mossman Gorge

-When travelling to Queensland, you probably have at least a dozen of locations on your bucket list.
-One of them may well be the ancient Daintree Rainforest, the oldest in Australia and in the world, geographically located just above the secrets of the coral reef.
+When travelling to Queensland, you probably have at least a dozen locations on your bucket list.
+One may well be the ancient Daintree Rainforest, the oldest in Australia and the world, geographically located just above the secrets of the coral reef.
 Daintree is definitely on our bucket list – and we are now off for our first rainforest adventure!
-We have for the occasion all brought lightweight rain ponchos – just to be prepared for any kind of weather in the rainforest!
+For the occasion, we have all brought lightweight rain ponchos – just to be prepared for any weather in the rainforest!

-On our way to Daintree we pass the sugar cane fields in the area between Atherton Tablelands and Daintree Rainforest.
-This is where 95% of entire Australia’s sugar is grown.
-June/July to November/December is harvesting season, and you will see the cane carriages waiting along the fields to be filled or already filled with freshly harvested sugar canes on their way to the Mossman Sugar Mill.
-The transport takes place on narrow gauge tracks which are ubiquitous in the area.
+On our way to Daintree, we pass the sugar cane fields between Atherton Tablelands and Daintree Rainforest.
+It is where 95% of entire Australia’s sugar is grown.
+June/July to November/December is harvesting season, and you will see the cane carriages waiting along the fields to be filled or filled with freshly harvested sugar canes on their way to the Mossman Sugar Mill.
+The transport takes place on narrow gauge tracks ubiquitous in the area.

-To reach Daintree Rainforest you will have to pass Daintree River.
-There is no bridge over it, so you will like everyone else need to take the small ferry with a single car deck.
-It operates all day, but if you come outside office hours you can only pay in cash.
+To reach the Daintree Rainforest, you must pass the Daintree River.
+There is no bridge over it, so you will, like everyone else, need to take the small ferry with a single-car deck.
+It operates all day, but if you come outside office hours, you must pay in cash.
 You can check the hours and fares of Daintree River Ferry.
-Do take into account that the wait here can be pretty long since absolutely everyone coming from or going to Daintree will have to use this crossing.
+The wait here can be tedious since everyone coming to Daintree must use this crossing.

-When arriving at the ferry, we are immediately notified of the danger of encountering a saltwater crocodile in case we happen to go near the river bank.
+When arriving at the ferry, we are immediately notified of the danger of encountering a saltwater crocodile if we go near the river bank.
 So better stay in the car!

-Anyway, no crocs within sight during the crossing today.
+Anyway, no crocs are within sight during the crossing today.

-It is an awesome place with both a rainforest swimming pool (although with a fence to keep crocodiles and other animals out!) and a small pond where you can study the Wet Tropics wildlife at micro level!
-In particular we get the chance to see the life there in the evening with a light spot on!
+It is a fantastic place with a rainforest swimming pool (although with a fence to keep crocodiles and other animals out!) and a small pond where you can study the Wet Tropics wildlife at the micro level!
+In particular, we get to see the life there in the evening with a light spot on!
 We also detect a couple of spiders, melomys, lizards, and other reptiles on the walls outside.

 10-day itinerary for Queensland